MatiasJJ/ClusterinClusters_oldIDS/README.md

 ## The purpose of this code package is

-*Reduce the amount of molecules for the next level of theory computations*
+*Reduce the amount of molecules for the next level of theory computations and give some preliminary overview over the data.*

 ### First